wamp-proto/wamp-proto/spec/basic.md

 #### ABORT

-Both the *Router* and the *Endpoint* may abort the establishment of a WAMP session
+Both the *Router* and the *Client* may abort the opening of a WAMP session

 ![alt text](figure/hello_denied.png "WAMP Session denied")